 “In everything there is a share of everything.”
 B11 (in part)

-As we have seen, Anaxagoras' commitment to Eleatic principles rules out the possibility of coming-to-be or passing-away.
+As we have seen, Anaxagoras’ commitment to Eleatic principles rules out the possibility of genuine coming-to-be or passing-away.
 It also rules out real qualitative changes and transformations.
-When a warm liquid cools (it seems) the hot liquid becomes cold; when a child ingests milk, the milk and bread are (it seems) transformed into flesh, blood, and bone.
+When a warm liquid cools (it seems) the hot liquid becomes cold; when a child ingests food (milk and bread, for instance), the milk and bread are (it seems) transformed into flesh, blood, and bone.
 Yet Anaxagoras objects to these claims because they entail that the hot ceases to be, and the cold comes to be, in the liquid, and that the bread and milk are destroyed while flesh, blood, and bone come to be.
 His solution is to claim not only that “all things were together” in the original mixture, but that everything is in everything at all times.
-If there is already blood and bone in the milk and bread, then the growth of the child can be attributed to the accumulation of these ingredients from the bread and milk, and their assimilation into the substance of the child's body, rather than to the transformation of bread and milk into something else.
+If there is already blood and bone in the milk and bread, then the growth of the child can be attributed to the accumulation of these ingredients from the bread and milk, and their assimilation into the substance of the child’s body, rather than to the transformation of bread and milk into something else.
 Further, if there are both hot and cold in the liquid, there is no disappearance into nothing of the hot as the liquid cools, and no generation of the cold from what is not (or even from what is not cold).
 The clearest statement of this is in Anaxagoras B10, a quotation found in the following passage:

 When Anaxagoras discovered the old belief that nothing comes from that which is not in any way whatsoever, he did away with coming-to-be, and introduced dissociation in place of coming-to-be.
 For he foolishly said that all things are mixed with each other, but that as they grow they are dissociated.
 For in the same seminal fluid there are hair, nails, veins and arteries, sinew, and bone, and it happens that they are imperceptible because of the smallness of the parts, but when they grow, they gradually are separated off.
 “For how,” he says, “can hair come from what is not hair, and flesh from what is not flesh?”
 He maintained this, not only about bodies, but also about colors.
 For he said that black is in white and white in black.
 And he laid down the same thing with respect to weights, believing that light is mixed with heavy and vice versa.
 (DK 59 B10; the passage is from the anonymous scholiast on a 4th c.
 C.E. work of Gregory of Nazianzus.)